sudoxnym/roomba_rest980/README.md

 # roomba_rest980

-Drop-in native integration/replacement for [jeremywillans/ha-rest980-roomba](https://github.com/jeremywillans/ha-rest980-roomba).
+Integrate your iRobot Roomba with Home Assistant using rest980, and the cloud (optional).

-Still work in progress, but the vacuum entity has been fully ported over.
+Braava jet/mops available at some point, I do not own a Braava and will be basing that off another implementation of that API.

-## Roadmap
+## Features

-- [x] Attribute parity with jeremywillans' YAML entry
+- [x] Native Vacuum entity
 - [x] Cloud API connection
   - [x] Cloud MQTT connection
-    - ONLY IN TESTING RIGHT NOW!
-I've reverse engineered their MQTT stack somewhat* (but not all available commands) and am still figuring out how it works.
+    - Testing: I've reverse engineered their MQTT stack somewhat* (but not all available commands) and am still figuring out how it works.
 - [x] Actions
   - [x] Start
     - [x] Favorites